Biden Wants Washington Swamp Monster Ricchetti Back in WH

 Former Vice President Joe Biden announced Tuesday that he would select Washington swamp monster Steve Ricchetti to serve as the “counselor to the president.”

-Throughout his Washington career, Riccetti appears as if he had his own “revolving door” from the lobbying world to political power
+Throughout his Washington career, Riccetti had his own “revolving door” from the lobbying world to political power.

 In the late 1980s, he began as a lobbyist for Blue Cross Blue Shield insurance before moving to lead the Democratic Senatorial Campaign Committee.
 In 1993, he joined the Clinton White House before leaving in 1996 to start a lobbying firm with his brother Jeff.